dafer45/TBTK/doc/Manual.md

 	}
 ```
 The specific details of the self-consistency callback is up to the application developer to fill in, but the general structure has to be as above.
-That is, the callback has to accept the Diagonalizer as an argument, perform the required work, determine whether the solution has converged and return true or false depending on wheter it has or not.
+That is, the callback has to accept the Diagonalizer as an argument, perform the required work, determine whether the solution has converged and return true or false depending on whether it has or not.
 In addition to the self-consistency callback, the application developer interested in developing such a self-consistent calculation should also make use of the HoppingAmplitude callback described in the Model chapter for passing relevant parameters back to the Model in the next iteration step.

 Once a self-consistency callback is implemented, the Diagonalizer can be configured as follows to make use of it